 “Personally, I do not feel that this order is proper,” Corleone, of Franklin Square, said.
 “I understand the problem, but how can our civilization be able to stand on its own unless we get back to work?”

 If his business stays closed, he explained, he will not be able to bill the members of his kickboxing gym for classes, and if he cannot bill his clients, he cannot pay rent.

 Some students, he added, need the classes for therapeutic reasons — many, he said, are on the autism spectrum, and one student was shot in the head and has been training with Corleone for the past year.

 “I cannot wait to get back to work,” he said.
 “I was raised very old school, therefore that means I am a worker.
 I love to work, and look forward to being able to open my gym.”

 In his announcement on May 14, Cuomo said Long Island was not yet ready to re-open, but five other regions in New York were — including the Finger Lakes, Southern Tier, Mohawk Valley, North Country and Central New York.

-"The others," Cuomo wrote, "can be UN-PAUSED the moment they hit their benchmarks."
+"The others," the governor wrote, "can be UN-PAUSED the moment they hit their benchmarks."

-How reopening will play out will depend on local conditions on the ground, according to the governor.
-To reopen, a region must meet a set of stringent guidelines, which include:
+In order to reopen, a region must meet a set of stringent guidelines, including: